Polydimethylsiloxane

-Polydimethylsiloxane (PDMS), also known as dimethylpolysiloxane or dimethicone, belongs to a group of polymeric organosilicon compounds that are commonly referred to as silicones and siloxane.
-PDMS is the most widely used silicon-based organic polymer, as its versatility and properties lead to many applications.
+Polydimethylsiloxane (PDMS), also known as dimethylpolysiloxane or dimethicone, is a silicone polymer with a wide variety of uses, from cosmetics to industrial lubrication and passive daytime radiative cooling.

-It is particularly known for its unusual rheological (or flow) properties.
-PDMS is optically clear and, in general, inert, non-toxic, and non-flammable.
+PDMS is particularly known for its unusual rheological (or flow) properties.
+It is optically clear and, in general, inert, non-toxic, and non-flammable.
 It is one of several types of silicone oil (polymerized siloxane).
-Its applications range from contact lenses and medical devices to elastomers; it is also present in shampoos (as it makes hair shiny and slippery), food (antifoaming agent), caulk, lubricants and heat-resistant tiles.
+The applications of PDMS range from contact lenses and medical devices to elastomers; it is also present in shampoos (as it makes hair shiny and slippery), food (antifoaming agent), caulk, lubricants and heat-resistant tiles.

 Structure

 The chemical formula of PDMS is CH3[Si(CH3)2O]_{n}Si(CH3)3, where n is the number of repeating monomer [Si(CH3)2O] units.
 Industrial synthesis can begin from dimethyldichlorosilane and water by the following net reaction: